Actually.fyi

 Attestation

 SGX allows both local and remote applications to verify that the enclave is executing trusted code by retrieving the MRENCLAVE value of the enclave in a way that prevents forgery, and comparing it to a known-good value.
-This processes is known as "attestation".
+This process is known as "attestation".

 Local attestation

 Local attestation occurs between two enclaves running on the same CPU, mediated by a host application, which serves as an untrusted communication channel.
 The key to local attestation is the EREPORT CPU instruction, which combines the contents of the SECS structure of the calling enclave with a block of custom user data provided by the enclave, and adds a symmetric authentication tag, creating a REPORT structure.
-The authentication tag is generated using an encryption key, called a "Report Key", that’s specific to a single target enclave to which the REPORT is addressed, and only only accessible to the CPU itself and the owning enclave.
+The authentication tag is generated using an encryption key, called a \"Report Key\", that's specific to a single target enclave to which the REPORT is addressed, and only only accessible to the CPU itself and the owning enclave.
 This ensures that each REPORT is specific to a single pair of a generating and target enclaves and cannot be forged by any other enclave.
 Effectively, the tag serves as a signature over the data, but thanks to the shared trusted computing base (the CPU), a symmetric tag based on a hardware-protected key serves the same purpose with lower complexity.
-The custom user data stored in the REPORT is typically used for passing key material (an ephemeral public key or Diffie-Hellman exchange values) that’s later used by the target to establish a secure communication channel with the current enclave.
+The custom user data stored in the REPORT is typically used for passing key material (an ephemeral public key or Diffie-Hellman exchange values) that's later used by the target to establish a secure communication channel with the current enclave.

 Let us call ES the enclave whose identity is to be verified, and EV the verifying enclave.
 The following steps are undertaken for local attestation: